hudson155/kairo/kairo-coroutines/README.md

 ## Installation

 Get started by installing `kairo-coroutines`.\
-You don't need to install `kotlinx.coroutines` or Arrow's coroutines library separately — they're included by default.
+You don't need to install Kotlin or Arrow's coroutines library separately — they're included by default.

 ```kotlin